vishalbakshi/blog/_posts/2021-09-21-shiny-census-app.md

 ### <a name="app-r"></a>`app.R`

-A `shiny` app has three fundamental components:
+A shiny app has three fundamental components:

 ```R
 ui <- (...)
 server <- (...)
 shinyApp(ui, server,...)
 ```
 The `ui` object holds all UI layout, input and output objects which define the front-end of your app.
 The `server` object holds all rendering functions which are assigned to outputs that appear on the UI.
 The `shinyApp` function takes a `ui` and `server` object (along with other arguments) and creates a shiny app object which can be run in a browser by passing it to the `runApp` function.
-Person inputs (such as selections in a dropdown) are assigned to the global `input` object.
+Person inputs (such as selections in a dropdown) are assigned to a global `input` object.

 My app's UI has four sections: